 In general, the yield on savings accounts loses value relative to inflation.
 These aren’t investment accounts, and it's unreasonable to think you’ll get stock-like (or even bond-like) returns on money that’s guaranteed to be in the account the next day.
 That said, you have to be smart about selecting an account that consistently offers a high yield.

-As of this writing, the American Express Personal Savings offers a 1.80% APY.
+As of this writing, the American Express Personal Savings offers a 2.10% APY (as of January 2, 2019).
 This isn’t the highest yield account but it matches industry leaders Ally Bank and Alliant Credit Union.
 And it's always near the top of the interest rate tables.

 I think it’s safe to say that American Express’s yield will remain near the top of the pack (which is great, since you don’t want to spend a bunch of time changing bank accounts).

 The account has no minimum balance requirements, no annual fee, and no strange fees.
 You are limited to just six transactions per month, but American Express doesn’t charge extra if you go over the limit (however, the company does reserve the right to stop extra transfers).